Fast. Simple. Secure.

 In the rare instance where a setting is sold “as is” to consumers, retailers often must drastically discount the used setting.
 Most ring settings are made of small diamonds which are less rare because they’re exponentially more plentiful and therefore less valuable.
-This means that even if your ring stays identical to the way it was when you purchased it, the value for the style will still decrease decidedly.
+This means that even if your ring stays identical to the way it was when you purchased it, the value of the style will still decrease decidedly.

 What’s The Difference Between A GIA Certified Diamond And Another Lab’s Certification?

 The GIA is the gold standard when it comes to evaluating what a diamond is worth.
 This lab is trusted by industry experts to provide a clear, accurate, and unbiased analysis of a diamond.
-Unlike other laboratories who can often be biased, the presence of a GIA certificate can add thousands of dollars to the value of a diamond.
+Unlike other laboratories which can often be biased, the presence of a GIA certificate can add thousands of dollars to the value of a diamond.
 Here is a breakdown of the difference between the GIA labs and other diamond laboratories

 National Diamond Buyers Online Or In Person